Analysis | Deborah Birx takes her turn in reputation rehab

 “I think the federal government reset about five to six weeks ago when we saw this starting to happen across the South,” she said.

 The interview took place Aug.
-2. Just more than six weeks prior, though, the leader of the coronavirus task force, Vice President Pence, wrote an op-ed saying “panic is overblown” about a second wave of the virus.
+2. Just more than six weeks earlier, though, the leader of the coronavirus task force, Vice President Mike Pence, wrote an op-ed saying “panic is overblown” about a second wave of the virus.

-Birx in May also downplayed the significance of Trump not wearing a mask, pointing to a rare instance in which he did so.
+Birx in May also played down the significance of Trump not wearing a mask, pointing to a rare instance in which he did so.

-“Well the President did wear a mask while he was less than six feet in an occasion where that was important — I think when he was traveling last week,” Birx told Fox News’s Chris Wallace.
-“I’m not with him every day and every moment, so I don’t know if he can maintain social distance. … I’m assuming that in a majority of cases, he’s able to maintain that six feet distance.”
+“Well, the president did wear a mask while he was less than six feet in an occasion where that was important — I think when he was traveling last week,” Birx told Fox News’s Chris Wallace.
+“I’m not with him every day and every moment, so I don’t know if he can maintain social distance. … I’m assuming that in a majority of cases, he’s able to maintain that six-feet distance.”

 Looking back on quotes like these can appear to be cherry-picking.
-As noted above, Fauci played the game to some extent — though significantly less than Birx did — including by suggesting tensions between him and Trump were overblown.
-Many of Birx’s comments also came relatively early in the pandemic, with Birx largely disappearing from public view in recent months.
+As noted above, Fauci played the game to some extent — although significantly less than Birx did — including by suggesting that tensions between him and Trump were overblown.
+Many of Birx’s comments also came relatively early in the pandemic, with her largely disappearing from public view in recent months.

-But just like being kicked off the team could lead to adverse results for the pandemic response, allowing bad data and wild claims to be spouted without correction could too.
+But just like being kicked off the team could lead to adverse results for the pandemic response, allowing bad data and wild claims to be spouted without correction could, too.
 And more than anything, Birx at times made herself into a key character witness for Trump’s response, including on the data.
-That’s a perception that we never saw her try to unwind — until now.
+That’s a perception that we never saw her try to correct — until now.